bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Requesting a Resources With Insufficient Access {#rs-request-without-token}

-If the client calls an RS without an access token, or with an invalid access token, the RS MAY respond to the client with an authentication header indicating that GNAP.
+If the RC calls an RS without an access token, or with an invalid access token, the RS MAY respond to the RC with an authentication header indicating that GNAP.
 The address of the GNAP endpoint MUST be sent in the "as_uri" parameter.
-The RS MAY additionally return a resource reference that the client MAY use in its [resource request](#request-resource).
-This resource reference handle SHOULD be sufficient for at least the action the client was attempting to take at the RS.
+The RS MAY additionally return a resource reference that the RC MAY use in its [resource request](#request-resource).
+This resource reference handle SHOULD be sufficient for at least the action the RC was attempting to take at the RS.
 The RS MAY use the [dynamic resource handle request](#rs-register-resource-handle) to register a new resource handle, or use a handle that has been pre-configured to represent what the AS is protecting.
-The content of this handle is opaque to the RS and the client.
+The content of this handle is opaque to the RS and the RC.

 ~~~
 WWW-Authenticate: GNAP as_uri=http://server.example/transaction,resource=FWWIKYBQ6U56NL1